Bhargavbarad/my-demo/README.md

 # my-demo
-this is my first demo for git and git hub classs
+this is my first demo for git and git hub classs.